oneiric/vld/mfc/README.txt

      (version 6.3) to the directory where the executable you are debugging resides.
 If dbghelp.dll is missing for some reason, you can get it by installing Debugging Tools for Windows.
 I recommend installing version 6.3.

+Q: When building VLD from source, I get the fatal error "C1189: #error :  ERROR:
+   Use of C runtime library internal header file." in either the file stdio.h or in the file assert.h (or possibly in some other standard header file).

+     Visual C++ is including the wrong copies of the standard headers.
+Be sure that the CRT\src subdirectory of your Visual C++ installation directory is listed AFTER the default include directory in Visual C++'s include search path.

 Q: When building VLD from source, I get Compile Error C1083: "Cannot open include file: 'dbgint.h': No such file or directory"